 - Mixed and edited by: David Aiken for The Busker Hall of Fame

 Comments: The votes were cast and the announcement made on April 1, 2017.
-Nick Nickolas and Dick Finkel were inducted into the Busker Hall of Fame by their friends and piers in the Busking Community.
+Nick Nickolas and Dick Finkel were inducted into the Busker Hall of Fame by their friends and peers in the Busking Community.